Where to Stay in Florence - A Local’s Neighborhood Guide

 San Marco is the area immediately to the north of San Giovanni and the Centro Storico.
 Although extremely close to all the main sights, it's significantly less touristy and a fair deal more residential.
 While still historic and pleasant, the architecture and atmosphere here are not as charming as the other neighborhoods I've discussed.

 The atmosphere is fun and lively during the day, but rather sleepy in the evenings.
 That said, there are plenty of restaurants around for dinner, most of which cater to local residents.
+Prices tend to be pretty good for that reason.

-Piazza San Marco is known for its beautiful church (Basilica di San Marco) that hosts organ performances and, if you’re lucky, you'll be able to catch a show while you're here.
-The lovely Botanical Gardens and Gherardesca Gardens are also in the neighborhood.
+The main sight in the area is the Accademia Gallery, where Michelangelo's famous "David” is on display.
+The Unveristà degli Studi di Firenze is also here, and you'll always see students coming and going from their classes.
+The neighborhood's main square, Piazza San Marco, is known for its beautiful church (Basilica di San Marco) that hosts organ performances and, if you’re lucky, you'll be able to catch a show while you're here.
+The lovely Botanical Gardens and Gherardesca Gardens are also nearby.

 Where to stay